Foreign tax credit

 Regarding the applicable tax regime, SIGIs are subject to the same tax regime as the one applicable to regulated real estate investment vehicles (i.e. CIVs), as follows:

-- Subject to CIT at 21% (but not to local and state surtaxes) and exempt on investment income, rental income, and capital gains tax.
+- Subject to a 21% CIT rate (but not to local and state surtaxes) and investment income, rental income, and capital gains tax exempt.
 Additionally, expenses related to these income categories are not deductible.

 - Income from profit distributions is subject to WHT at a final 10% rate for non-resident investors and 25% and 28%, as payment on account, for resident entities and resident individuals, respectively.

-- Income or gains arising from distributions, share redemption, and sale and purchase of shares are deemed to derive from immovable property located in Portugal, so Portugal may retain its taxing rights under DTTs.
+- Income or gains arising from distributions, share redemption, and sale and purchase of shares are deemed to derive from immovable property located in Portugal, so Portugal may retain its taxing rights under a tax treaty.